 Assessed value is also known as declaration amount of a property.
 Under-declaration is very common in Turkey, and therefore, tax authorities have a method of testing reasonableness of declarations.
 On average, 50-60% of actual market value is accepted as reasonable.

-Generally, a real estate solicitor in Turkey will charge £1,000 (around Euro 1,200) for services used.
+Generally, a real estate solicitor in Turkey will charge between £1,000 and £1,500 (1,200 Euros - 1,800 Euros) for services used.
 However this can vary from time to time due to the complexity of the transaction and property purchase.
 Legal fees are payable upon the signing of your property purchase contract.

-At Property Turkey we will never charge more than the standard 3% fee for our work and assistance in your property search.
-Agency fees are also payable upon the signing of your property purchase contract as standard.
+At Property Turkey, we will never charge more than the standard 3% fee for our work and assistance in your property search.
+Agency fees are payable upon the signing of your property purchase contract as standard.

-Miscellaneous paperwork and other approvals on the property normally amounts to around Euro 500 in total.
+Miscellaneous paperwork and other approvals on the cost of buying property in Turkey normally amounts to around 500 Euros.

 The fees involved in the cost of buying a property in Turkey are relatively cheap when compared with other European nations such as Spain, Italy, and France where you can expect to pay anything from 10-20% extra in fees.
 This makes buying a property in Turkey an appealing option for many investors and people looking for holiday homes, retirement homes, or a life in the sun.

 NOTE: Since 2017, foreign buyers no longer pay value added tax (VAT) on their first home in Turkey.
 This is on the condition the purchase is made with foreign currency and the property isn't sold for at least 12 months.
 VAT exemption when buying property in Turkey.